 - Grind the rice in a food processor or mortar and pestle until it is coarse-not too fine.
 It should be gritty like sand.
 It keeps indefinitely in the freezer if you have extra.

 - Put the noodles in a bowl and cover with boiling water.

-- Let soak for 30 seconds.
+- Let soak for about a minute.
 Then drain under running water to cool.

 - Set aside in a colander to drain off all water.

 - Remove the tough outer leaves of lemongrass and trim off the top half.
 You will only be using the bottom portion.
 Trim ¼” end off of the bottom bulb.

 - Slice the lemongrass as thinly as possible.
 You can also mince the lemongrass if it is easier.
 Set aside in a bowl.

 - Remove the back stem of the lime leaves by holding the leaves closed with one hand and then pulling the string down and stripping it like a string bean.
 Chop the leaves finely and add it to the lemongrass.